 Failure to provide this information or providing false or misleading information is an unlawful act.
 However, where the landlord has made all reasonable efforts to obtain the required information, but was unable to do so, the landlord must make a statement to this effect.

 Boarding houses have additional minimum information needed.
-Boarding house tenancy agreement has more information about this.
+Boarding house tenancy agreements has more information about this.

 Adding extra conditions to the tenancy agreement